-Because weld tabs serve as locations for the starting and stopping of welds, and are therefore likely to contain a number of weld discontinuities, they are removed.
-To ensure that no significant discontinuities present in the tab extend into the finished weld itself, MT is performed.
+Weld tabs are removed because they serve as locations for the starting and stopping of welds and are, therefore, likely to contain a number of weld discontinuities.
+So that no significant discontinuities present in the tab extend undetected into the finished weld itself, MT is performed at the exposed face of the weld tab.
 Any weld end discontinuities would be present at the surface of the joint, and therefore would be more detrimental to performance than an embedded discontinuity.